coleknie/Java-Lambda-Applicator/README.md

 A text-based Java program that has the ability to create and run variables, applications, and functions with respect to lambda calculus.
-Completed with Sebastian Wittrock
+Completed with Sebastian Wittrock as a project for Advanced Topics in Computer Science (ATICS).